Skip to main content

 Create checkout

 Checkout completion can serve as a subscription or one-time payment trigger, automatically generating the first invoice once completed.
-Subscriptions can also be set to begin on a future date or require manual activation, but still require the customer to fill their information via the checkout.
-When assigning the subscription, in the payments settings (step 2) you can decide to generate a checkout session or not.
+You can also set subscriptions to begin on a future date or require manual activation.
+In either case, the customer still needs to fill in their information via the checkout.
+When assigning the subscription, you can decide whether to generate a checkout session in the payment settings (step 2).

 You can send the checkout link by email to share it directly with your customer.
 By default, the email field is pre-filled with the customer’s email address, but you can customize it as needed.

 Once assigned, the subscription will be pending checkout completion.
-A customer can have multiple checkout links at the same times (for several subscriptions and one-time payments) and all of them will be available on the top right of the customer page.
+A customer can have multiple checkout links at the same time, for several subscriptions and one-time payments.
+You can find all of them at the top right of the customer page.

 Complete checkout